ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 # UUID Layouts {#layout}

-To minimize confusion about bit assignments within octets and among differing versions, the UUID record definition is defined only in terms of fields that are integral numbers of octets.
+To minimize confusion about bit assignments within octets and among differing versions, the UUID record definition is provided as a a grouping of fields within bit layout consisting four octets to a row.
 The fields are presented with the most significant one first.

 In the absence of explicit application or presentation protocol specification to the contrary, each field is encoded with the Most